 So how did Ratan Tata manage such a colossal group?
-And at the same time scale it to become the country’s largest conglomerate?
-Today, on Ratan Tata’s 83rd birthday, we pay respect by taking a look at Ratan Tata’s Story, the journey of Ratan Tata and his achievements along the way.
+And at the same time scale, it became the country’s largest conglomerate.
+Today, on Ratan Tata’s 83rd birthday, we pay respect by taking a look at Ratan Tata Story, the journey of Ratan Tata, and achievements along the way.

 (Ratan Tata with his grandmother, Lady Navajbai Tata)

 Ratan Naval Tata was born to one of the richest families on December 28, 1937.
 He is the great-grandson of Jamsetji Tata, the founder of Tata Group.
 His father Naval Tata was the adopted son of Ratanji Tata and Navajbai Tata.
+His mother was Sooni Tata.
 Despite hailing from a prominent family Ratan went through a disturbing childhood growing up.
 This was because of his parents splitting up when he was just 10.